taiojia/redis-ha/README.md

 Redis with replication and failover (keepalived)

 ### Overview
 This project help you to deploy redis With HA and automatic recovery.
-A basic cluster is a redis master and a redis slave, slave sync data from master. a redis master and some redis slaves if you needed.
+A basic cluster is a redis master and a redis slave, slave sync data from master.
+Only a redis master and a redis slave based on this arch.
 The project only for redis cache service not support transaction managemant.

 ### How to use?
 * Clone this repo on all of the node: